MicrosoftDocs/memdocs/memdocs/intune/protect/certificates-pfx-configure.md

   > - Device properties used in the *subject* or *SAN* of a device certificate, like **IMEI**, **SerialNumber**, and **FullyQualifiedDomainName**, are properties that could be spoofed by a person with access to the device.
   > - A device must support all variables specified in a certificate profile for that profile to install on that device.
 For example, if **{{IMEI}}** is used in the subject name of a SCEP profile and is assigned to a device that doesn't have an IMEI number, the profile fails to install.

 ## Update certificate connector for KB5014754 requirements

-[KB5014754](https://support.microsoft.com/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16) requires all SCEP and PFX certificates deployed by Microsoft Intune and used for certificate-based authentication to have specific SID information embedded in them.
-In Certificate Connector for Microsoft Intune, version 6.2406.0.1001, we released an update that adds the OID attribute containing the user or device SID to the certificate, effectively satisfying the requirements.

-This update applies to users and devices synced from an on-premises Active Directory to Microsoft Entra ID.
-The update for SID information is available across all platforms, with some differences:
+[KB5014754](https://support.microsoft.com/topic/kb5014754-certificate-based-authentication-changes-on-windows-domain-controllers-ad2c23b0-15d8-4340-a468-4d4f3b188f16) requires a new strong mapping format for all SCEP and PFX certificates deployed by Microsoft Intune and used for certificate-based authentication.
+The mapping must have a security identifier (SID) extension that maps to the user or device SID.
+If a certificate doesn't meet the strong mapping criteria by the full enforcement mode date, authentication is denied.
+In the Microsoft Intune Certificate Connector, version 6.2406.0.1001, we released an update that adds the object identifier attribute containing the user or device SID to the certificate, effectively satisfying the requirements.
+This update applies to users and devices synced from an on-premises Active Directory to Microsoft Entra ID, and is available across all platforms, with some differences:

-* SID information appears in *user certificates* for all OS platforms.
+* Strong mapping changes apply to *user certificates* for all OS platforms.

-* SID information appears in *device certificates* for Windows OS only.
+* Strong mapping changes apply to *device certificates* for Windows OS only.

-### Prerequisites

-Before you begin, you must have [certificate connector, version 6.2406.0.1001](certificate-connector-overview.md#september-9-2024).

-### Apply changes
+These changes ensure there is no interruption to authentication.

+Complete the following procedure to apply the strong mapping changes to PFX certificates.
+This procedure requires Microsoft Intune Certificate Connector, version 6.2406.0.1001.
+For information about the latest version and how to update the certificate connector, see [Certificate connector for Microsoft Intune](certificate-connector-overview.md).

 >[!TIP]
 > This procedure requires you to modify the registry in Windows.
 For more information, see the following resources on Microsoft Support:
 > - [How to back up and restore the registry in Windows - Microsoft Support](https://support.microsoft.com/topic/how-to-back-up-and-restore-the-registry-in-windows-855140ad-e318-2a13-2829-d428a2ab0692)
 > - [How to add, modify, or delete registry subkeys and values by using a .reg file - Microsoft Support](https://support.microsoft.com/topic/how-to-add-modify-or-delete-registry-subkeys-and-values-by-using-a-reg-file-9c7f37cf-a5e9-e1cd-c4fa-2a26218a1a23)

-Complete the following steps to apply the SID information changes to PFX certificates.

 1. In the Windows registry, change the value for `[HKLM\Software\Microsoft\MicrosoftIntune\PFXCertificateConnector](DWORD)EnableSidSecurityExtension` to **1**.

 2. Restart the certificate connector service.
+   1. Go to **Start** > **Run**.
+   2. Open **services.msc**.
+   3. Restart these services:
+      - **PFX Create Legacy Connector for Microsoft Intune**
+      - **PFX Create Legacy Connector for Microsoft Intune**

-3. To verify changes, we recommend testing all places where certificate-based authentication could be used, including:
+4. Microsoft Intune begins sending the SID information to all new certificates, and to certificates being renewed.
+To verify that authentication is working after these changes, we recommend testing all places where certificate-based authentication could be used, including:
    - Apps
    - Intune-integrated certification authorities
    - NAC solutions
    - Networking infrastructure

 To roll back changes, restore the original registry settings.
-Then create a new profile to reissue certificates without the SID attribute.
-If you use a Digicert CA, you must create a template for users with an SID and another template for users without an SID.
-For more information, see [the Digicert help documentation]().
+Then create a new PKCS certificate profile to reissue certificates without the SID attribute.
+If you use a Digicert CA, you must create a certificate template for users with an SID and another template for users without an SID.

 ## Next steps